rickstaa/awesome-adsb/readme.md

 <!--lint ignore double-link-->

 > **Note**
-> The aggregators below are displayed per category based on the number of feeders on 04-03-2023.
+> The aggregators below are displayed per category based on the number of feeders [on 27-02-2023](https://vmst.io/@ottergoose/109937649240642289).
 If the number of feeders was unavailable, sites were compared based on the number of planes they tracked.
 Feel free to open a [create a pull request](https://github.com/rickstaa/awesome-adsb/pulls) if you think the order needs to be updated.

 <!-- List ADS-B aggregators. -->